-This work aims to evaluate the performance and feasibility of edge-classifying GNNs in the context of a cosmic muon trigger system for Mu3e.
+The aim of this work is to evaluate the performance and feasability of edge-classifying GNNs in the context of a cosmic muon trigger system for Mu3e.
 By reconstructing tracks from simulated data at Mu3e, the performance in terms of track reconstruction efficiency and background acceptance are evaluated.